Answering Humanist's Accusations Against the Bible

 And they that were with me saw indeed the light, and were afraid, but they heard not the voice of him that spoke to me. - Acts 22:9 (KJV)

-Ah... there may be a translation problem.
-In the NASB (the main translation we use) the Greek word translated as "hearing" in Acts 9:7 is the same Greek word in Acts 22:9 that is translated as "understand."
-In the KJV it is translated as"heard" in both verses.
-That word is "akouo" (Strong's 191).
-Why does the NASB use two different words for the same Greek word?
+Ah... the problem is that the way people speak (in English) has changed with time.
+In a more current translation, the NASB, the Greek word translated as "hearing" in Acts 9:7 is the same Greek word in Acts 22:9 that is translated as "understand."
+In the KJV it is translated as "heard" in both verses.
+That word is "akouo" (Strongs 191).
+Why does the NASB use two different words to translate the same Greek word?

-The answer is... so as to make the meaning clear in English the way it is spoken today.
+The answer is, to make the meaning clear in English the way we speak today.

-BUT... before we start looking at translations, we need to be reminded that the KJV was translated in 1611 and updated in 1769.
+So what is with the KJV?
+Is there a difference in meaning between the NASB and KJV?
+No. Paul heard the voice and understood what it said.
+Others heard the voice, but did not understand what it said.
+Recall that the KJV was translated in 1611 and updated in 1769.
 Some of the words used in the KJV have different meanings than they have today.
-An English word that was appropriate in 1769 might not convey the full desired meaning today.
+An English word or phrase that was appropriate in 1769 might not convey the desired meaning today.

-Second, in translating you also need to be familiar with the culture of the people who spoke the language being translated.
+Second, in translating you need to be familiar with the culture of the people who spoke the original language.
 The meaning of words is dependent on the culture.
-I'm reminded of a friend of mine who did translations from English to Russian.
+I am reminded of a friend of mine who did translations from English to Russian.
 He was translating a sermon in which the preacher said, "It is like Grape Nuts, no grapes and no nuts."
 Translating those words directly into Russian made no sense.
 What my friend did was to translate "Grape Nuts" as "Bird's Milk."
 So, my American reader, does "It is like Bird's Milk, no birds and no milk." have any meaning for you?
 It does for a Russian.
 They have a popular candy called "Bird's Milk" that has nothing to do with birds nor milk.

 Third, just as in English, individual Greek words may have multiple meanings.
-What the word specifically means depends on the context.
-To learn more about "akouo" (Strong's 191) I turned to my copy of one of the most authoritative Greek dictionaries, "The Complete Word Study Dictionary (New Testament)" by Spiros Zodhiates.
+What a word specifically means depends on the context.
+To learn more about "akouo" (Strongs 191) I turned to my copy of one of the most authoritative Greek dictionaries, "The Complete Word Study Dictionary (New Testament)" by Spiros Zodhiates.
 It gives seven definitions for "akouo."
 Here is a summary:

-Zodhiates lists a synonym as: "to listen attentively to"
+Zodhiates lists a synonym: "to listen attentively to"

-So "akouo" can mean physically "hearing" and it can also mean "understanding."
-If you hear, but do not understand, it is the same as not hearing at all.
+SThe Greek word "akouo" can mean physically "hearing" and it can mean “to understand." " If you hear, but do not understand, it is the same as not hearing at all.
 In the Hebrew way of thinking this made sense.
-If you physically heard something, but did not understand (it was in a language you did not know, for example), it was just as though you didn't hear it, because there was no understanding.
+If you physically heard something, but did not understand (for example, it was in a language you did not know), it was just as though you did not hear it, because there was no understanding.

 What did we find out here?
 There is no contradiction.